dblock/danger-changelog/README.md

 gem 'danger-changelog', '~> 0.1'
 ```

-Add `changelog.check` to your Dangerfile.
+Add `changelog.check` to your `Dangerfile`.
 Make a pull request and see this plugin in action.

 ## Usage